Good Samaritan is dedicating the month of February to your heart. Heart

 information throughout the month of February.

-Good Samaritan will offer free stroke screenings on Tuesday, February 19
+Good Samaritan will be offering free stroke screenings on Tuesday, February

-for stroke is formulated by the results of different tests.
-These tests
+risk for stroke is formulated by the results of different tests.
+These

 artery screening, atrial fibrillation and glucose screening.
 Educators